Devotion (1946 film): Production

-Devotion was filmed between November 11, 1942, and mid-February 1943, but its screening was delayed until April 5, 1946, at the Strand Theater in Manhattan, due to a lawsuit by Olivia de Havilland against Warner Brothers.
+Devotion was filmed between November 11, 1942, and mid-February 1943, but its screening was delayed until April 5, 1946, at the Strand Theater in Manhattan, due to a lawsuit by Olivia de Havilland against Warner Bros.
+Pictures.
 De Havilland successfully sued her studio to terminate her contract without providing the studio an extra six months to make up for her time on suspension.
 It proved a landmark case for the industry.

 Reception

 Bosley Crowther wrote in The New York Times: “The Warners have simplified matters to an almost irreducible extreme and have found an explanation for the Brontës in Louisa May Alcott terms.
 They have visioned sombrous Emily, the author of Wuthering Heights, and Charlotte, the writer of Jane Eyre, as a couple of 'little women' with a gift."
 Despite an excellent score by Erich Wolfgang Korngold, and production values and an ending that hearkened back to the earlier film version of Wuthering Heights (1939) from another production company, the press generally put Devotion down as "a mawkish costume romance, even with identities removed.
 Presented as the story of the Brontës—and with the secondary characters poorly played—it is a ridiculous tax upon reason and an insult to plain intelligence."

 On February 17, 1947, Lux Radio Theatre broadcast a 60-minute radio adaptation of the movie starring Jane Wyman, Vincent Price and Virginia Bruce.